3DFreezeMe/Zero/README.md

 F.
 - upon further testing, shimming using Kapton tape will get you there.
 Very thin, heat resistant and therefor best option to get an even bed front to back.

---> after adding several layers of Kapton tape in the lowest corner, I ended up with a 0.102mm deviation heightmap (cold) and 0.099mm hot (20m soak @100C). see 'cold after tramming.jpg' and 'hot after tramming.jpg'.
+--> after adding several layers of Kapton tape in the lowest corner, I ended up with a 0.102mm deviation heightmap (cold) and 0.099mm hot (20m soak @100C).
+See 'cold after tramming.jpg' and 'hot after tramming.jpg' for heightmap results after tramming.
-   Not sure why the z=0 point is almost 0.3mm lower hot, I did home before heightmap scan.
+Not sure why the z=0 point is almost 0.3mm lower when hot, I homed the printer after soak and before the new heightmap scan.
 Maybe because I did alter the tightness of screw with nylock nut which holds the strain gauge underneath left front corner.

 G.
 - Now the latest 1.4.2 firmware moves to using eddy sensor for z offset, maybe shimming the bed itself could be done without worrying about the pressure gauge underneath      the bed.